djhmateer/hugo-quickstart/content/posts/16 coopers mexican lager extract.md

 17th July - not ready yet. not enough CO2 even though high temperatures outside (26+ degree days)

-## bottle burst
+## Bottle burst

 25th October - noticed that one of the bottles has exploded.
+Maybe it was a crate on top of it.
 Had been in a hot summer house all summer.
 Other bottles have been fine.

+Also the beer wasn't as carbonated as should have been, and had lost something.